 What is salary sacrifice?

-Salary sacrifice (or a before-tax contribution) is an easy way to make extra payments into your super.
-On your instruction, your employer sends a portion of your before-tax salary into your super account.
+Salary sacrifice is a simple way to add extra to your super.
+To set this up, ask your employer to send part of your before‑tax pay straight into your super account.

 Salary sacrifice at a glance

-Your employer redirects a portion of your before-tax salary to your super account.
+Your employer pays part of your before‑tax salary into your super.

-Before-tax contributions can help you to pay less tax on your take home pay.
+Before‑tax contributions may reduce the tax you pay on your take‑home pay.

-Salary sacrifice will count toward your before-tax contribution cap.
+Salary sacrifice counts toward your before-tax (concessional) contributions cap.

 How salary sacrifice can save on tax^

-- If Sam took that $100 as salary, he’d pay $32 in tax* and be left with $68, but no boost to his super.
+- If Sam took the $100 as salary instead, he’d pay $32 in income tax* and be left with $68, with no extra super.

 ^ Examples are for illustrative purposes only.